Revised 10/9/2025 Relocated Skinny-Dipping to new page

 We’re back in the Bloomington, IL YMCA for a swimming lesson.
 You will recall that this institution was prominently and extensively featured in the Swimming Lessons posting.
 These are more of the same, dated 1944.
 The composition of these images is not as interesting as their previously-posted companions – hence their initial exclusion.
 The nudity of the participants is not in question based on previous data.
 In these offerings it is clear that the skin tones above and below the water are consistent, reaffirming that nude swimming was being practiced here as well.

-This unattributed image is pretty typical of the YMCA swimming lessons of our era of interest: suited instructor overseeing a klatch of boys.
+One of my correspondents tells me that he recalled this picture from an article reviewing the history of the Sioux City, IA YMCA.
+His recollection is that it dates from the 1940s.
+This scene is pretty typical of the YMCA swimming lessons of our era of interest: suited instructor overseeing a klatch of boys.
 Based on the subsurface appearance of the nearest student, there is no evidence that the class is turned out in other than their skins.

 We’re back at the Fox Point Boys’ Club in Providence, RI.
 These two undated photos are companions to the one presented in The Good posting.
 These images of multi-racial groups of boys enjoying the same swimming accommodations may have captured an oasis of inclusiveness in a generally more segregated society at the time.
 For our purposes, however, it makes it clear that institutionalized nude male swimming was alive and well in this era.
 Any doubts can be dispelled by referring to the boy in the second photo who is perched on the edge of the pool (second from the left) leaning on his knees.
 That which pertains to his boyhood is visible between his incompletely closed legs.